kervel/offgrid/Readme.md

 * pi status tracker that implements a raspberry pi state machine (eg booting, running, halting, ...) without blocking/sleep calls on the arduino so that it interoperates with other software running on the arduino.
 * holding the power button on the arduino will initiate a reboot of the rpi (with a 20sec pause between the power off and power on, allowing for safe power cut)
+* watchdog (the built-in raspberry pi watchdog gets confused on brown-out)
 * following I2C registers are available (address 0x36):

   * REG_SIGNATURE = 0 : byte, fixed signature (for easy detection of the arduino), should be 58